dynatrace-oss/unguard/src/user-simulator/README.md

-# user-simulator
+# User Simulator

 A benign user simulator for Unguard.
-Uses a real browser to simulate a user that does various tasks on the defined Unguard instance.
+Uses a real browser to simulate a user that does various tasks on the specified Unguard frontend.

 Executes following tasks:

 * register / login
 * visit frontpage
 * visit personal timelines